-Any complaint made against the entire governing board, or complaints involving the chair and the vice chair, should be made in writing to the clerk.
-The clerk will then determine the most appropriate course of action, depending on the nature of the complaint.
+For complaints about the entire governing board, or the chair or vice chair of governors, the clerk to governors will determine the most appropriate course of action, depending on the nature of the complaint.
 This action may involve sourcing an independent investigator to initially deal with the complaint and then getting the complaint to be heard by co-opted governors from another school.

 Under some circumstances, it may be necessary to deviate from the complaints procedure.
-Any deviation will be documented.
+Any deviation will be documented, along with the reasons for this.

 Information about a complaint will not be disclosed to a third party without written consent from the complainant.

-5. [updated] Complaints procedure
+5. Complaints procedure